rtrppl/orgrr/readme.md

 - Isn't this a ridiciulous waste of time?
 Why bother?

 Certainly.
-The newest version of org-roam is far more advanced that this system.
+The newest version of org-roam is far more advanced than this package.
 And if one does not like org-roam, for one reason or another, there still are Denote or ZK to try out.
-There is at leasr one more project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam), which I only learned about after orgrr was done.
+There is at least one more project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam), which I only learned about after orgrr was done.

 Personally, the way how org-roam v1 operated really clicked for me.
 I liked the idea that my notes would be a collection of many small text files.
 The mandatory use of org-id in org-roam v2 made it difficult to know where links in the notes would be directing to.
 A potential conversion to Markdown or something else would also be much harder - in short (and I might be incorrect about this) the changes between v1 and v2 seemed to make org-roam less future-proof, while offering little additional benefit for my personal use-case.

 - But you could have continued to use org-roam v1!

-True and that is what I did for a long time.
+This is what I did for a long time.
 But every time I (re-)installed my setup, e.g. installing org-roam v1 on a new machine or upgrading Emacs itself, I encountered some obscure issues with my time-frozen setup of org-roam v1.
 In particular in Emacs 29 I had issues with emacsql and everything database related.
+Emacs 29.1 finally broke org-roam v1 beyond repair.

 - Is that all?